Receiving your application

 When we receive your application, we will check if you have submitted the correct information using our application checklist.

-If information is missing, we will write to you and ask for it to be provided with 14 days.
-If you are unable to provide the information in time we will arrange for the application to be returned (including the fee) so that you can submit it again when all the information we need is ready.
-We will phase in this new approach gradually
+If information is missing, we will write to you and ask for it to be provided within 14 days.
+If you are unable to provide the information in time, we will arrange for the application to be returned (including the fee) so that you can submit it again when all the information we need is ready.

 Consultation